August 2, 2018

 Refinancing Student Loans With Bad Credit

 It’s also important to remember that you don’t necessarily have to refinance right away.
-If you’ve used a student loan refinancing calculator and you’re unhappy with the terms that are available at your current credit score, you can take some time to improve your credit score before coming back to receive better refinancing options.
+If you’ve used a student loan refinancing calculator and you’re unhappy with available terms at your current credit score, you can take some time to improve your credit score before coming back to receive better refinancing options.

 Please note that the information provided on this website is provided on a general basis and may not apply to your own specific individual needs, goals, financial position, experience, etc. LendKey does not guarantee that the information provided on any third-party website that LendKey offers a hyperlink to is up-to-date and accurate at the time you access it, and LendKey does not guarantee that information provided on such external websites (and this website) is best-suited for your particular circumstances.
 Therefore, you may want to consult with an expert (financial adviser, school financial aid office, etc.) before making financial decisions that may be discussed on this website.